Senior mental health lead training grant application - step 1

-We are offering schools and colleges (settings) a grant to pay for senior mental health lead training.
+We are offering eligible schools and colleges (settings) a grant of £1200 to pay for senior mental health leads "senior lead" training.

-The grant is to be used to pay for DfE quality assured training that provides a senior lead in your setting with the knowledge and skills to implement and sustain a whole school or college approach to mental health and wellbeing.
-Grants are available for around a third of all state schools and colleges in the 2021 to 2022 financial year, with the aim of offering grants to all settings by 2025.
+The grant must be used to pay for DfE quality assured training that provides a senior lead in your setting with the knowledge and skills to implement and sustain a whole school or college approach to mental health and wellbeing. (opens in new tab) Grants are available for around a third of all state schools and colleges in the 2022 to 2023 financial year, with the aim of offering grants to all settings by 2025.

-If your setting is ready to develop or implement a whole school or college approach to mental health and wellbeing, and has a senior mental health lead available to undertake training on or before 31st March 2022, you should apply now using this form.
+If your setting is ready to develop or implement a whole school or college approach to mental health and wellbeing, and has a senior lead available to commence training by 31st March 2023, you should apply now using this form.

 This form can only be submitted by individual settings, this includes distinct institutions that have a campus ID but are part of a larger further education college.
 Settings within a single or multi-academy trust must apply individually.